Skip to Main Content

 Q. Where do I submit forms and supplementary materials?

 A. Do not sent materials to the History Department.
-Send all supplementary application materials to:
+The Graduate School of Arts & Sciences does not accept paper materials.

 Q. Are there any common problems the admissions committee experiences in reviewing applications?